Andrew-code2020/MS2/README.md

 Testing Browsers and screens you tested it on

-- I tested the website by copying and pasting the Github pages link into Chrome and Edge Browsers
+- I tested the website by copying and pasting the Github pages link https://andrew-code2020.github.io/MS2/ into Chrome and Edge Browsers
+- I pressed control+shift+I to access developer tools in the Chrome Browser and checked the web pages responsiveness
 - I used the chrome developer tools to test that the websites appearance and functionality was available across multiple devices listed below;
   - Moto G4
   - Galaxy S5